CZ-NIC/knot/doc/reference.rst

 zonefile-load
 -------------

-Selects how the zonefile contents are applied during zone load.
+Selects how the zone file contents are applied during zone load.

 Possible values:

-- ``none`` – The zonefile is not used at all.
+- ``none`` – The zone file is not used at all.
-- ``difference`` – If the zone contents is available during server start or reload, the difference is computed between them and the zonefile, checked, and applied afterwards.
+- ``difference`` – If the zone contents are already available during server start or reload, the difference is computed between them and the contents of the zone file.
+This difference is then checked for semantic errors and applied to the current zone contents.
-- ``difference-no-serial`` – Same as ``difference``, but the SOA serial in the zonefile is ignored, the server takes care of incrementing the serial automatically.
+- ``difference-no-serial`` – Same as ``difference``, but the SOA serial in the zone file is ignored, the server takes care of incrementing the serial automatically.
-- ``whole`` – Zone contents are loaded from zonefile.
+- ``whole`` – Zone contents are loaded from the zone file.

 When ``difference`` is configured and there are no zone contents yet (cold start of Knot and no zone contents in journal), it behaves the same way like ``whole``.